gammasoft71/Examples_wxWidgets/README.md

 [ColorDialog](src/Dialogs/ColorDialog) Shows how to create a ColorDialog with wxColourDialog.

+[FolderBrowserDialog](src/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with wxDirDialog.

+[FontDialog](src/Dialogs/FontDialog) Shows how to create a FontDialog with wxFontDialog.

 [MessageBox](src/Dialogs/MessageBox) Shows how to create a MessageBox with wxMessageBox.

 ## Events